SMTG-Bham/galore/paper.md

 # Acknowledgements

-Development work by AJJ took place in the course of research into new transparent conducting materials, led by David O. Scanlon and funded by EPSRC (project code EP/N01572X/1).
+Development work by AJJ took place in the course of research into new transparent conducting materials, led by DOS and funded by EPSRC (project code EP/N01572X/1).
+DOS acknowledges support from the European Research Council, ERC (grant no.
+758345).
 Work by AMG was supported by a studentship co-sponsored by the Diamond Light Source at the EPSRC Centre for Doctoral Training in Molecular Modelling and Materials Science (EP/L01582/1).
 AR acknowledges the support from Imperial
 College London for her Imperial College Research Fellowship.